Dog biking / Bikejoring

 Flexible pulling line

-Competition rules serve as a good guideline: in bikejoring, the fully stretched pulling line must be at least 2 m and at most 3 m measured from the dog's rear to the front of the bike.
-It is forbidden to have any kind of metal hook or metal ring at the bike side end of the pulling line.
+The competition rules serve as a good guideline: in bikejoring, the fully stretched pulling line must be at least 2 m and at most 3 m measured from the dog's rear to the front of the bike.
+It is forbidden to have any kind of metal hook or metal ring at the cyclist's end of the pulling line.

-For dogs that do mountain biking, it may be sensible to also teach running behind the bike off-leash.
+For dogs that enjoy mountain biking, it may be sensible to also teach running behind the bike without being leashed.
 Especially on very narrow and very uneven trails when mountain biking, this skill can come in handy.

-+ physically the most ergonomic / safest in challenging terrain (no jerks or risk of bumps)
++ physically the most ergonomic / safest in challenging terrains (no jerks or risk of bumps)

 + the cyclist can choose their line without having to watch out for the dog